-The District has previously issued \$7,270,000 principal amount of unlimited tax bonds for water, wastewater and drainage facilities in one series, all of which remains outstanding (the "Outstanding Bonds") as of the date hereof.
-The Bonds are the District's first issuance of unlimited tax bonds for road facilities.
-The District will capitalize twenty-four (24) months of interest from Bond proceeds.
-The District capitalized twelve (12) months of interest from the Unlimited Tax Bonds, Series 2024 (the "Series 2024 Bonds") which funded on September 23, 2024.
+The District has previously issued \$7,270,000 principal amount of unlimited tax bonds for water, wastewater and drainage facilities in one series and \$4,715,000 principal amount of unlimited tax bonds for road facilities in one series, all of which remains outstanding (the "Outstanding Bonds") as of the date hereof.
+The District has never defaulted on the payment of principal and interest on the Outstanding Bonds.
+The Bonds are the District's second issuance of unlimited tax bonds for water, wastewater and drainage facilities.
+The District will capitalize twelve (12) months of interest from Bond proceeds.
+The District capitalized twelve (12) months of interest from the Unlimited Tax Bonds, Series 2024 (the "Series 2024 Bonds") which funded on September 23, 2024 and twenty-four (24) months of interest from the Unlimited Tax Road Bonds, Series 2024 (the "Series 2024 Road Bonds") which funded on December 10, 2024.
 See "USE AND DISTRIBUTION OF BOND PROCEEDS" and "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."